-In West Africa, regional staple food production during the 2016/17 marketing year was well above-average.
-Current market anomalies are concentrated in the eastern marketing basin, including conflict-related market disruptions in the Lake Chad basin, localized above-average grain deficits in Niger, the impacts of the continued depreciation of the Naira, and the closure of the Libya-Chad border, which has limited imports of processed and manufactured goods.
+- In West Africa, regional staple food production during the 2016/17 marketing year was well above average.
+International rice and wheat imports continue to support regional market supplies.
+Prices began to increase seasonally in many areas, as household stocks depleted and market purchases intensified.
+Current market anomalies remain largely concentrated in the eastern marketing basin, including but not limited to: conflict-related market disruptions in the Lake Chad basin, localized above-average grain deficits in Niger, and the impacts of the continued depreciation of the Naira.

-In East Africa, prices remain well above-average in South Sudan, Somalia, and Yemen.
-While Somalia is facing well below-average domestic production, markets remain severely disrupted by insecurity in Yemen and South Sudan.
-Uncertain import capacity in Yemen could threaten food availability after January.
-Staple food prices seasonally decreased or remained stable in Kenya, Sudan, and Ethiopia with ongoing harvests, while increasing in Uganda and Tanzania.
+- In East Africa, prices remain well above-average in South Sudan, Somalia, and Yemen.
+Somalia is facing well below-average domestic production.
+Markets remain severely disrupted by insecurity in Yemen and South Sudan.
+Import capacity in Yemen is uncertain, and food availability may be constrained in the coming months.
+Staple food prices followed seasonal trends in Kenya and Sudan, while increasing seasonally but sharply in Tanzania and Uganda.

-International staple food markets remain well supplied.
-Maize, wheat and soybean prices increased, while rice prices were mixed in January (Figure 2).
-Crude oil prices were stable and remained well below-average.
+- International staple food markets remain well supplied.
+Maize and soybean prices increased, rice prices were firm, while wheat prices varied in March.
+Crude oil prices fell and remain well below average.

 Markets & Trade Products